-In order to maximize the availability of seats for all students, students cannot be enrolled in more than one upper-level Honors seminar (HONR 2047: Self & Society and HONR 2053: Arts & Humanities) per semester without pre-approval from a Program Manager.
-Unless pre-approval has been granted, students enrolled in more than one upper-level Honors course will be dropped from one of those courses following the undergraduate student registration period.
-Students may simultaneously enroll in one upper-level seminar and any number of the following: (1) pre-approved non-Honors courses counting toward an Honors requirement (such as upper-level course substitutions and Senior Thesis courses), (2) Honors contract courses (HONR 2182, 2184, 2185 and 4198), (3) the Honors Capstone (HONR 4199), and/or (4) HONR 2044.
+In order to maximize the availability of seats for all students, during the initial undergraduate registration period students cannot enroll in more than one upper-level Honors seminar (HONR 2047: Self & Society and HONR 2053: Arts & Humanities) unless they have obtained pre-approval from a Program Manager.
+Unless pre-approval has been granted, students enrolled in more than one upper-level Honors course will be dropped from one of those courses following their initial undergraduate student registration period.
+(Any student who does not qualify for advanced registration will register on the day assigned by the Registrar, based on credit hours completed.)

+During the initial undergraduate registration period, students may simultaneously enroll in one upper-level seminar and any number of the following: (1) pre-approved non-Honors courses counting toward an Honors requirement (such as upper-level course substitutions and Senior Thesis courses), (2) Honors contract courses (HONR 2182, 2184, 2185 and 4198), (3) the Honors Capstone (HONR 4199), and/or (4) HONR 2044.